Songtech-0912/songtech-0912.github.io/content/integration.md

 \int_a^b f(x) - g(x) dx
 {% end %}

-For curves $f(y)$ and $g(y)$, just replace every $x$ with $y$.
+> **Other specific cases:** For curves $f(y)$ and $g(y)$, just replace every $x$ with $y$.
 If $f(x) \ngeq g(x)$ for all $x \in [a, b]$, the area must be split into regions that are separately evaluated to make the condition true.

 ## Solids of revolution

-Solids of revolution are obtained by the rotation of a region in the xy-plane about an axis.
+Another application of integrals generalizes the area-finding process to finding the surface area and volume of a particular shape.
+Such shapes must have a specific requirement: they have to be **rotationally-symmetric**, and thus we call them **solids of revolution**.
+By nature of their rotational symmetry, they are obtained by the rotation of a region in the xy-plane about an axis.

-Note: Unlike many other areas of calculus, they are not very widely used in physics or applied math areas, but they are a good teaching/learning tool to practice integration.
+> **Note:** Unlike many other uses of integration, this particular application of integrals is not very widely used in physics or applied math areas, but they are a good teaching/learning tool to practice integration.

 ### Disk method